 I once submitted a recipe to Canadian Living Magazine.
 They had a contest sponsored by Egg Farmers of Canada so I sent in a recipe for Omelette Made Easy.
 It wasn’t chosen to be published but they did send me a cheese knife.
 That’s when I knew I’d made it big!

-So what is this magic solution?
+So what is this magic solution for an easy Omelette?
 The broiler.
 Once you’ve cooked the egg on the stove top for a minute or so and the edges are starting to firm up, just pop the frying pan in the oven on the middle rack and finish under the broiler.
 Carefully.Jump to Recipe

 The omelette will cook without browning on the bottom.
 And usually the edges start to lift off the pan which helps it stay in one piece when you fold it.